The Current State of Autonomous Vehicle Insurance

 State-by-State Minimum Coverage Requirements

 Insurance requirements vary dramatically by state, especially for Level 4–5 autonomous vehicles.
+Most states still rely on their existing auto insurance framework with targeted add-ons for AV pilot programs and commercial deployments.
 Below is a summary of key state minimums for AV deployment:

 | State | Minimum Liability Coverage | Operation Type |